Toufool/AutoSplit/README.md

 - The settings in the settings file include split image directory, capture region, capture region dimensions, fps limit, threshold and pause time settings, all hotkeys, "Group dummy splits when undoing/skipping" check box, "Loop Split Images" check box, and "Auto Start On Reset" check box.
 - If you are upgrading to Windows 11, it's possible that save files may not transfer perfectly.
 You may need to readjust or reselect your Capture Region, for example.

+## LiveSplit integration

+There is a LiveSplit Component available that will directly connect AutoSplit with LiveSplit.
+You can get it [here](/KaDiWa4/LiveSplit.AutoSplitIntegration).

 ## Known Limitations

 - For many games, it will be difficult to find a split image for the last split of the run.